samerfouad/DevOps-practice/README.md

 Note: If this is the first time using this tool, you will need to authorize IBM Cloud to use your GitHub credentials.
 Click on Authorize and log into Github.

-For the GitHub server option, leave the default GitHub (https://github.com/) value.
+For the **GitHub server option**, leave the default GitHub (https://github.com/) value.
-For the Repository type option, choose Existing.
+For the Repository type option, choose **Existing**.
-For the Repository URL option, type in the forked GitHub repo value, for example: https://github.com/samerfouad/DevOps-practice.
+For the Repository URL option, type in the **forked GitHub repo** value, for example: https://github.com/samerfouad/DevOps-practice.
-Ensure both the Enable GitHub Issues and Track deployement of code changes options are selected.
+Ensure both the **Enable GitHub Issues and Track deployement of code changes options are selected**.
-Click the Create Integration button.
+Click the **Create Integration** button.

 ![Adding Github](https://user-images.githubusercontent.com/18283745/59562610-e8320b80-902e-11e9-9100-7b54e6fce159.png)